williamcotton/universal-react/README.md

     });
   });

-  t.test('browser should load all the routes specified in the routes map', function (t) {
+  t.test('should load all the routes specified in the routes map and find the expected DOM elements', function (t) {
     var routes = Object.keys(routesMap);
     t.plan(routes.length);
     async.each(routes, function(route, callback) {